 Break Up and Expel Phlegm from the Lungs

 It helps to loosen and expel phlegm from the lungs.
-It is said to both decreases the thickness, as well as increase the fluidity of mucus in the lungs and bronchial tubes.
+It is said to both decrease the thickness, as well as increase the fluidity of mucus in the lungs and bronchial tubes.
 Because it stimulates fluid drainage from congested areas, it is used to alleviate the discomforts of asthma, chronic bronchitis, whooping cough, consumption, colds, tonsillitis, diphtheria, sinusitis, and other upper respiratory tract illnesses.

 Relieve Enlargement of the Spleen